-Hospital pharmacies: hospital pharmacists are employed by provincial, private or state hospitals, where they are responsible for routine dispensation of medicine, surgical material and instruments, as well as administrative duties.
+Hospital pharmacists are employed by provincial, private or state hospitals, where they are responsible for routine dispensation of medicine, surgical material and instruments, as well as administrative duties.

 Pharmacists are found in a wide variety of settings.
 They may work in a hospital or retail (private) pharmacy, or in a classroom.
 Where emergency services are provided, employees are required to work after-hours.
 Pharmacists also work in laboratories or as pharmaceutical manufacturers.
 Those who work as sales’ or manufacturers’ representatives travel to the offices of doctors and dentists and to a variety of health care facilities.

 Schooling & School Subjects

 Degree: BPharm - UWC, RU, NMMU, NWU, UKZN, Wits.
 UL and TUT jointly offer BPharm.

 A year of internship needs to be completed in an approved institution, such as a retail pharmacy, hospital pharmacy, teaching institution or laboratory in the pharmaceutical industry.

 After pharmacists have completed both their degree and practical training, they need to register with the South African Pharmacy Council.